Skip to contents

 Missing information

-1. Sadeh specified that calculations were done on data from the Y-axis but the direction of the Y-axis was not clarified.
-Therefore, it is unclear whether the Y-axis at the time corresponds to the Y-axis of modern sensors
+1. Sadeh specified that calculations were done based on data from the Y-axis but the direction of the Y-axis was not clarified.
+Therefore, it is unclear whether the Y-axis at that time corresponded to the Y-axis of modern sensors.

-4. Relationship between piezo-electric acceleration signal used at the time and modern piezo-capacitive acceleration signals.
+4. Relationship between piezo-electric acceleration signal used at that time and modern piezo-capacitive acceleration signals.

 Our guess on the missing information

-Following the above challenges the implementation of the zero-crossing count in GGIR is based on an educated guess where we used all information we could find in literature and product documentation.
+Following the above challenges, the implementation of the zero-crossing count in GGIR is based on an educated guess where we used all information we could find in the literature and product documentation.
 In relation to the missing information listed above:

 1. We allow you to specify which axis you want to use with parameter Sadeh_axis but choose as default the second axis.